 David grew up in Denver and graduated from Colorado State University with a degree in mathematics.
 He has a concentration in actuarial science and education.
 David has been teaching mathematics for 16 years.
 Additionally, he served as the Executive Director of Education at Loveland Classical Schools for three years.

 David and his wife, Tabitha, have two children; Zoe is ten and Ethan is eight.
 David is excited to be a part of TPCA as the Secondary Principal.

-Mr. Bean is entering his eleventh year at TPCA and his third as K-5 Dean of Students.
+Mr. Bean is entering his twelfth year at TPCA and his first as the Operations Manager.
 He is very enthused to work with a dedicated staff, hard-working students, supportive parents, and a caring community.

 Doug lives in Longmont with his wife, Tami, and their three kids, Keegan, Karson, and Jewel.
 When he’s not at TPCA, he can be found at his kids’ sporting events, fishing, or working at summer camp.
 He was born and raised in the great state of Kansas where he attended college in Manhattan, Kansas, The Little Apple.

 He feels honored to be part of the team at TPCA and is always excited about the successes we achieve together.
 Go Timberwolves!